ethman/slakh-generation/README.md

 Instruments engineers planned for the type of massive processing of MIDI files that occurs in this repo.

 **Loading the Engine**
+Some VSTs need a few seconds before they can accept note data to synthesize to audio.
+For instance, Kontakt needs to load gigabytes of sample data into memory.
+Therefore, there is a sleep timer set when a VST is initially loaded to let the VST completely load.
+If you are having trouble, open up your VST with a full DAW (Logic, Ableton, etc) and time it a few times to make sure you have given it enough sleep time.